 Students should be taught the concepts of friction using the sliding block and Atwood machine model to improve their performance.

 The creativity assessment of students on friction will immensely improve when taught using the experimental methods of the sliding block and Atwood Machine model.
-They should be taught the mathematics related concepts of friction such as trigonometry, vector algebra, transposition and arithmetic processes in order to improve their entry behavior on concepts of friction.
+They should be taught mathematics-related concepts of friction, such as trigonometry, vector algebra, transposition, and arithmetic processes, to improve their understanding of friction concepts.

 COMPETING INTERESTS DISCLAIMER:

-Authors have declared that they have no known competing financial interests OR non-financial interests OR personal relationships that could have appeared to influence the work reported in this paper.
+Authors have declared that they have no known competing financial interests, non-financial interests, OR personal relationships that could have appeared to influence the work reported in this paper.

 References

-Anna,P&Elena,K(2019) Impact of creative Physics experimentation on creative students ability.
-Think, Skim and Create
+Anna, P., K. (2019).
+Impact of creative Physics experimentation on creative students' ability.
+Think, Skim, and Create

 Bagmativa,M &Ottimishev ,L(2009) methods of using mathematics knowledge in Laboratory work in Physics .Journal of UZMU 7(12)